Raunak-johar/Hand-Gesture-Detection/README.md

 Run as a usual ".py" script

 # Problems Faced
-Introduces some noise if the background color is close to skin color range.Will give best results if the background is extremely light or extremely dark toned.
+Introduces some noise if the background color is close to skin color range.
+Gives best results if the background is extremely light or extremely dark toned.